 With November, we take steps closer to the solstice.
 In the northern hemisphere, winter approaches in earnest; in the southern, the sun is welcomed back and temperatures continue to rise.
 November is also a time of astronomical activity, with two active meteor showers to get out and enjoy.
 Hopefully, the skies will be clear and dark for you to enjoy at least one, or to get out for one of these other astronomical events happening in the night sky in November.

-November 4: Taurids Meteor Shower
+November 12: Peak of the Taurids Meteor Shower

 Look for the Taurids radiant point in the constellation of Taurus.
 For most people, it will be in the eastern or southern sky depending on your location.
 Keep your eyes peeled in the general direction of Taurus, but look around that area of the night sky to spot meteors with longer tails.

-November 17: Leonids Meteor Shower
+November 18: Peak of the Leonids Meteor Shower

+If you haven’t gotten out to see any night sky events in November so far, mark your calendar: there are three astronomical events on this night!
 As the end of the calendar year gets closer, there are more meteor showers to enjoy!
 Why?
 That’s just how our orbit works, as we cross the debris paths of comets and asteroids during our celestial dance.

-The Leonids meteor shower is occurring through most of November, but the night of peak activity is November 17th.
+The Leonids meteor shower is occurring through most of November, but the night of peak activity is November 18th.
 If you’re out this night, look for up to 20 meteors per hour depending on your location.
 It’s also possible to see Leonids each night between November 15th and 20th.

 The Leonids appear from a radiant point in the constellation Leo, which will be in the northeastern sky for most people.
 If you can spot the Big Dipper/Plough, you’re in the right part of the sky to spot some shooting stars.

+This post was originally published in October 2018, and updated in October 2019.
 Featured photo by Lukas Schlagenhauf via Flickr